Shepherding (Australian rules football)

 A strong and legal bump in Victorian Women's Football League.
-Both players have eyes for the ball; however, player 18 uses their momentum and size to advantage, disrupting their opponent's player 3's balance to retrieve the disputed ball and gain possession.
+Both players have eyes for the ball, but player 18 uses their momentum and size to advantage, disrupting their opponent's player 3's balance to retrieve the disputed ball and gain possession.

 Players from the Irish national team (left) and South African national team (right) prepare to bump each other during the 2008 Australian Football International Cup.
 Both have elbows and shoulders tucked in to execute a legal bump.
-However, only the South African has "eyes for the ball".
-The Irish player, caught in a less advantageous position is instead "playing the man" and is attempting to take his opponent out.